fuankarion/Vision17/Lab7-BSDS500-Benchmark/readme.md

 # Berkeley Segmentation Dataset and Benchmark (BSDS500)

 In this lab you will be testing your previously developed segmentation functions in a real and large segmentation database, the BSDS500.
-You will also be comparing your methods against those of your  teacher, as you will also benchmark UCM segmentation algorithm.
+To add some extra motivation, you will also be comparing your methods against those of your teacher, can you beat him?

 ## Resources